Wood-Pressed vs. Cold-Pressed Oil: What is the Difference?

 Why Wood-Pressed Tastes Different

 Have you ever bought a "Cold-Pressed" Groundnut oil that tasted... bland?
-That is because the delicate flavor compounds were destroyed during the pressing.
+That is because the delicate flavor compounds were destroyed during the high-speed pressing.

 Wood-Pressed Oil is different.
 Because it never heats up, it is thicker, richer, and more potent.
 You actually need to use less of it while cooking because the flavor is so strong.